celstark/camdac/README.md

 Still here?
 Now, for the fun.
 It's time to make those knobs do what you want.
 There are two places to work in and consider here: the `camdac.py` file that actually talks to CamillaDSP and the `CamDAC_config.yml` file.

 ## The CamDAC_config.yml file
 This is the configuration file for CamillaDSP tied to the project.
 After installing Camilla DSP, copy it into the `~camilladsp/configs/` folder if it's not already there from above.
-Assuming you've got the [CamillaDSP GUI](http://raspberrypi.local:5005/gui) running (you did install that above right?), go to the Files tab, load this up and set it to be "active" (starred)
+Assuming you've got the CamillaDSP GUI running (you did install that above right? - it'll be somewhere like http://raspberrypi.local:5005/gui), go to the Files tab, load this up and set it to be "active" (starred)

 You can customize this in a text editor or in the CamillaDSP GUI.
 There are a few key bits here:
 - We have filters named "Filt1", "Filt2", ...
 "Filt5".
 These are ones, by default, configured to be accessible by `camdac.py` and be adjusted with the knobs.
 You can use different names if you like, but just know that `camdac.py` needs to send configuration updates for the active config that match these names.
 Best to set their default gain, initially at least, to zero.
 But, **here is where you actually set things like the frequency and Q**.
 The `camdac.py`, by default, just changes the amplitude of these filters.